 Designing an autistic-friendly home

 The first thing to remember when designing anything that is autism-friendly is that no two autistic people are exactly alike.
-There are steps you can take that will probably help a lot of people with autism, but you still need to consult with individual service users over their specific needs and personal preferences with regards to colours, sounds, scents and textures, for example.
+There are steps you can take that will probably help a lot of people with autism, but you still need to consult with individual service users over their specific needs and personal preferences with regard to colours, sounds, scents and textures, for example.

 Many autistic people are prone to sensory overload when encountering loud noises, bright lights and similar disturbances.
-That means that home for someone with autism should be designed to minimise overstimulation.
+That means that a home for someone with autism should be designed to minimise overstimulation.
 Avoid fluorescent lights and make sure electric lighting can be dimmed as required, whilst opaque blinds or curtains can be used to create darkness.
-Noise dampening methods, such as extra insulation, can be useful.
+Noise-dampening methods, such as extra insulation, can be useful.
 Even the quiet buzz of appliances can be aggravating to some autistic people, so try to minimise these sorts of sounds, perhaps by placing the washing machine or fridge inside a cupboard.

 Colour is obviously a matter of personal taste, but try to avoid particularly garish tones or patterns.
 Red is generally considered stimulating, green is usually soothing.
 It can also be helpful to avoid clutter in terms of ornaments and unnecessary decoration, which can be distressing and contribute to executive dysfunction.
-Temperatures should be adjustable and ensure there are options in terms of number and thickness of cushions, pillows and duvets.
+Temperatures should be adjustable and ensure there are options in terms of the number and thickness of cushions, pillows and duvets.
 Sometimes weighted blankets can help with sleeping.
 The house should have enough space to move freely (especially for those who like to rock, flap and stim) without being so empty that it is disorientating.